Where to find the best pizzas in Hanoi?

 - If you ask any local where to find the best wood-fired, Neapolitan-style pizza in Hanoi, Pizza Belga will always rank among the top recommendations.
 We wholeheartedly agree with this assessment.

-- They now operate 2 locations in Hanoi, with plans to launch a 3rd in Ho Chi Minh City by the end of 2023.
+- They now operate 2 locations in Hanoi, and 3rd one in Ho Chi Minh City.

 Bonus: One delicious offering that often flies under the radar, even among foodies, is their lunchtime Panuozzo – commonly dubbed the love child of pizza and sandwich.
 We also highly recommend it.